Austin Nola: San Diego Padres (2020–2023)

 During spring training in 2021, Nola fractured the middle finger of his left hand while attempting to catch a foul tip.
-He missed the first month of the season, with backup catchers Victor Caratini and Luis Campusano filling in behind the plate until Nola was reactivated on April 27.
-After playing only 18 games upon his return, Nola was sidelined again, this time with a sprained knee.
+He missed the first month of the season, with backup catchers Victor Caratini and Luis Campusano filling in behind the plate until Nola returned on April 27.
+After playing only 18 games, Nola was sidelined again, this time with a sprained knee.
 Webster Rivas was called up from Triple-A in Nola's place.
-Nola began practicing again at the start of July, and started behind the plate again on July 28 for a game against the Oakland Athletics.
+Nola began practicing again at the start of July and started behind the plate again on July 28 against the Oakland Athletics.
 Nola faced his brother for the first time in their respective MLB careers on August 21, when the Padres played the Phillies.
-Austin struck out swinging on three consecutive fastball pitches from Aaron.
-Nola's injury-ridden season came to an end on September 24, when he was shut down to undergo thumb surgery from an injury sustained in a home plate collision with Brandon Belt of the San Francisco Giants.
+Nola struck out swinging on three consecutive fastballs from Aaron.
+Nola's injury-riddles season came to an end on September 24, when he was shut down to undergo thumb surgery from an injury sustained in a home plate collision with Brandon Belt of the San Francisco Giants.
 Prior to 2021, Nola had never gone on the injured list in either the minor or the major leagues; that season, his finger, knee, and thumb injuries limited Nola to only 56 games.
 He batted .272 in the games he did play, with two home runs and 29 RBIs in 173 at bats.

-During Game 2 of the 2022 National League Championship Series, Austin and Aaron Nola became the first pair of brothers in Major League Baseball postseason history to face each other as pitcher and batter.
+Nola played in a career-high 110 games in 2022, batting .251 with 4 home runs and 40 RBI, also the most of his career.
+During Game 2 of the NLCS, Austin and Aaron Nola became the first pair of brothers in MLB postseason history to face each other as pitcher and batter.
+Nola batted .225 with 2 doubles and 5 RBI in 10 games in his second postseason.

 On January 13, 2023, Nola agreed to a one-year, $2.35 million contract with the Padres, avoiding salary arbitration.
+He was hit in the face by a pitch during spring training, breaking his nose.
+He cleared concussion protocols and was on San Diego's Opening Day roster.
+After batting .146 in 130 at bats, the Padres optioned Nola to Triple-A El Paso.
+He batted .185 in eight games before being reexamined for concussion symptoms.
+Nola was diagnosed with oculomotor dysfunction.
+He was non-tendered and became a free agent on November 17.

+Kansas City Royals (2024)

+On January 5, 2024, Nola signed a minor league contract with the Milwaukee Brewers organization.
+However, he was released by the Brewers on February 22 and signed a one-year major league contract with the Kansas City Royals the following day.
+Nola was optioned to the Triple-A Omaha Storm Chasers to begin the season.
+On August 31, Nola was designated for assignment by the Royals.
+He cleared waivers and was sent outright to Omaha on September 3.
+In 55 games for Omaha, Nola batted .174/.260/.298 with five home runs and 24 RBI.